PyPSA/PyPSA/doc/import_export.rst

 .. autofunction:: pypsa.io.import_from_csv_folder

-Note that is is NOT necessary to add every single column, only those where values differ from the defaults listed in :doc:`components`.
+.. note:: Note that is is NOT necessary to add every single column, only those where values differ from the defaults listed in :doc:`components`.
 All empty values/columns are filled with the defaults.

 .. _export-csv: